UofT-DSI/deep_learning_topics/assignments/assignment_1.md

 ### Q6

-Why do you some experts in ML healthcare prefer to use the word "integrated" rather than "deployed" for a new ML model in a healthcare setting?
+Why do some experts in ML healthcare prefer to use the word "integrated" rather than "deployed" for a new ML model in a healthcare setting?
 Similarly, why "augmented intelligence" rather than "artificial intelligence"?

 <br>